 Non-toxic liquids that repel bees include solutions of water with citrus oil or almond oil.
 Use a spray bottle to apply around the bee holes to encourage the bees to leave the nest.
 You need to apply frequently.
 For best results, combone several techniques to repel carpenter bees.

 Loud noises and vibrations are known to repel bees, so play loud music with the speakers next to the area of infestation for 2-3 days.
 In this case, you’ll want to fill the holes as soon as they’ve left.

 Tip: Professional pest exterminators may be able to relocate the bees without harming them, depending on the accessibility of the nest.

 Take measures to prevent the return of a carpenter bee problem.

-- The early fall is the best time for preventative measures because the galleries will most likely be empty: the young adult bees will have hatched and moved on, while the mature bees will not have settled in for winter.
+- Early fall is the best time for preventing carpenter bee damage because the galleries will most likely be empty.
+Young adult bees will have hatched and moved on, while the mature bees will not have settled in for winter.

 - Carpenter bees prefer weathered or unfinished wood.
-Paint or varnish exposed wood surfaces around your home to make them less attractive to the bees.
-The most vulnerable areas are windowsills, railings, decks, fences, doors, eaves and wooden lawn furniture.
+Be sure to paint or varnish exposed wood surfaces around your home to make it less attractive to the bees.
+The most vulnerable areas are windowsills, railings, decks, fences, doors, eaves, fascia, wood handled tools and wooden lawn furniture.

 - Cover exterior openings to your home with fine mesh screens or caulk for small crevices to prevent bee incursions.

-- Hardwoods are less appealing to carpenter bees than softwoods.
+- Hardwoods like oak are less appealing to carpenter bees than softwoods like pine and cedar.